ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 The use of this parameter is further detailed in {{sec-bidirectional-access-control}}.

+## token_series_id {#sec-token_series_id}

+This section defines the additional "token_series_id" parameter.
+The parameter can be used in an Access Token Request sent by C to the token endpoint at the AS, as well as in the successful Access Token Response sent as reply by the AS.

+* The "token_series_id" parameter is OPTIONAL in an Access Token Request.
+The presence of this parameter indicates that C wishes to obtain a new access token for dynamically updating its access rights.
+That is, the new access token is intended to be the next one in an active token series and to supersede the latest access token in that token series.
+This parameter MUST NOT be present if the requested access token is the first one of a new token series.

+  If present, this parameter specifies the identifier of the token series that the new access token is intended to extend.
+The identifier does not change throughout the lifetime of the token series, and was provided to C in the successful Access Token Response that the AS sent when issuing the first access token in that token series.
+When the Access Token Request is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.

+* The "token_series_id" parameter is OPTIONAL in an Access Token Response.
+This parameter MUST NOT be present if the issued access token is not the first one of the token series it belongs to.

+  If present, this parameter specifies the identifier of the token series to which the issued access token belongs.
+When the Access Token Response is encoded in CBOR, the value of this parameter is encoded as a CBOR byte string.

+If the AS relies on the "token_series_id" parameter to exchange the identifier of token series with clients, then the following applies.

+* The value assigned to the identifier of a token series MUST be uniquely associated with the access tokens issued by the AS for that token series, and MUST be selected from a pool that the AS exclusively controls.

+* An issued access token that belongs to a token series MUST include the identifier of that token series.
+This allows the RS to identify the latest access token in the token series to be superseded by the issued access token.

+  In particular, each of such access tokens MUST include a claim specifying the identifier of the token series to which the access token belongs.
+When CWTs are used as access tokens, this information MUST be transported in the "token_series_id" claim registered in {{iana-token-cwt-claims}}.

+If a profile of ACE relies on a construct that uses different parameters/claims to transport the identifier of a token series, then the new "token_series_id" parameter and "token_series_id" claim MUST NOT be used when using that profile.

+For example, a number of parameters/claims are already used to transport information that acts de facto as identifier of token series, in the PSK mode of the DTLS profile {{RFC9202}}, in the OSCORE profile {{RFC9203}}, and in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}}.

 # Bidirectional Access Control # {#sec-bidirectional-access-control}

 In some deployments, two devices DEV1 and DEV2 might wish to access each other's protected resources.
 This can clearly be achieved by means of two separate access tokens, each of which is used to enforce access control in one direction.
 That is: